Procedures for sharing Child Protection concerns outwith school can be found here:

 Wellbeing

-At the universal level, our Homeroom structure includes Wellbeing Wednesday, which is a chance to pause, reflect, and consider what is going well and where changes might be made.
-Our My World programme looks at wellbeing issues in more depth, including wellbeing check ins where pupils are asked to rate how they are feeling and any concerns or patterns picked up.
+At the universal level, our Homeroom structure includes ensures that all young people have the chance to meet daily with a consistent adult.
+Homeroom activities also offer regular opportunities to pause, reflect, and consider what is going well and where changes might be made.
+You can ensure your child accesses these daily supports by promoting good timekeeping and attendance.
+Our My World programme looks at key wellbeing issues in more depth, including wellbeing check ins where pupils are asked to rate how they are feeling, with any concerns or patterns picked up.
 Conversations about wellbeing across the school are based on the Wellbeing Indicators: safe, healthy, active, nurtured, achieving, respected, responsible and included.

 Child Protection

-Child protection procedures are enacted when a child (now defined as anyone under the age of 18) is at significant risk of harm, such as abuse or neglect.
-Where a potential significant risk is identified, the school’s role is to both look at how they can support the child in school, and to share their concerns with the appropriate core agency, acting on any advice they give.
+Child protection procedures are enacted when a child (defined in this case as anyone under the age of 18) is at significant risk of harm, such as abuse or neglect.
+Where a potential significant risk is identified, the school’s role is to both look at how they can support the child in school, and to share their concerns with the appropriate core agencies, acting on any advice they give.
 The core agencies are social work, police and health.

 Every school has an allocated Designated Manager for Child Protection.
-Ours is Neil Valentine, DHT Pupil Support.
+Ours is Julie McCabe, DHT Pupil Support.

 All staff (teaching and non-teaching) are trained in child protection procedures, including how to respond to disclosures.
 This includes asking open questions, listening carefully, and explaining to the young person that the concern needs to be shared so that support can be put in place.